asyml/forte/docs/toc/reader.rst

     * Example from from `ClassificationDatasetReader <https://github.com/asyml/forte/blob/4bb8fa5bd0be960426be223f0d295b9786c49b0a/forte/data/readers/classification_reader.py#L140>`_ which use line id as cache key (it is `line_info[0]` in the line of code).:

 - ``_parse_pack``
-    * load a basic unit of raw data into data pack.
+    * load a basic unit of raw data into ``DataPack``.
 It's also a process of structuralizing the data: wrap data into ontology classes and assign data to data fields.
     * Example from `PlainTextReader <https://github.com/asyml/forte/blob/0ca9602d3d287beb2521584f5fc50c2f5905cebc/forte/data/readers/plaintext_reader.py#L30>`_ which reads ``txt`` file.

     .. code-block:: python